JanssenProject/jans/docs/admin/config-guide/auth-server-config/messaging-config.md

 sudo /opt/jans/jans-cli/jans_cli_tui.py
 ```

-### Message Screen

-Navigate to `Auth Server` -> `Message` to open the Message screen as shown
+Navigate to `Auth Server` -> `Messages` to open the Message screen as shown
 in the image below.

-* There are three different message configuration options accessible on this screen.
+There are three different message configuration options
-* You can update the detail of these messages.
+accessible on this screen.
+You can update the detail of these messages.

 ![image](../../../assets/tui-message-screen.png)